Eldritch-Utils/Eldritch-Utils/README.md

 # Eldritch-Utils

-> *"He who sees the keys and guards the gates shall know what lies beyond the firewall."*
+> *"Yog-Sothoth knows the gate.
+Yog-Sothoth is the gate.
+Yog-Sothoth is the key and guardian of the gate"*

 Welcome to **Eldritch-Utils**, an open-source collective of arcane security tools and cursed developer utilities.
 Inspired by the unknowable, built for the practical.